isomerpages/moe-angmokiosec/_curriculum/Design and Technology Nutrition and Food Science.md

 </tbody>
 </table>

-Design & Technology
+Design &amp; Technology
 -------------------

-Design process is the learning platform in D&T. Pupils undertake a series of design and make projects progressively (from Secondary 1 to 4/5) to acquire new knowledge and skills through this learning platform.
+Design process is the learning platform in D&amp;T. Pupils undertake a series of design and make projects progressively (from Secondary 1 to 4/5) to acquire new knowledge and skills through this learning platform.

 Nutrition and Food Science
 --------------------------

-In the Nutrition and Food Science unit, the curriculum is split into lower secondary Food & Consumer Education (FCE) and upper secondary Food & Nutrition (F&N).
+In the Nutrition and Food Science unit, the curriculum is split into lower secondary Food &amp; Consumer Education (FCE) and upper secondary Food &amp; Nutrition (F&amp;N).